 Step Action Notes 36.
-Section: Activity Completion Field: Completion tracking Select the desired completion tracking The user will see a checkmark next to the activity name on the course page when the activity is complete, if tracked. status from the drop-down list.
+Section: Activity Completion Field: Completion tracking Section: Activity Completion Field: Completion tracking Select the desired completion tracking The user will see a checkmark next to the activity name on the course page when the activity is complete, if tracked. status from the drop-down list.
 Activity completion can be tracked manually by the student, automatically based on certain conditions, or not at all.
 Multiple conditions may be set if desired.
 If so, the activity will only be considered complete when ALL conditions are met.
-Field: Require View Click this box to enable if you are tracking completion with the system and would like students simply to view the Workshop to This is a condition that can be used if Completion Tracking is set as "Show activity completion when conditions are met." completion with the system and would like students simply to view the Workshop to If checked, the student must open the Workshop for the system to mark the activity as complete on the course page.
-38. Section: Activity Completion Field: Require Grade This is a condition that can be used if Completion Tracking is set as "Show activity completion when conditions are met."
-Click this box to enable if you are tracking completion with the system and will require a grade for the activity to show as completed.
-If enabled, the activity is considered complete when a student receives a grade.
+37.Section: Activity CompletionTField: Require ViewCClick this box to enable if you are tracking completion with the system and would likeIfstudents simply to view the Workshop to complete the activity.C This is a condition that can be used if Completion Tracking is set as "Show activity completion when conditions are met" Click this box to enable if you are tracking completion with the system and would like students simply to view the Workshop to complete the activity.
+If checked, the student must open the Workshop for the system to mark the activity as complete on the course page.
+38. Section: Activity Completion Field: Require Grade Click this box to enable if you are tracking completion with the system and will require a grade for the activity to show as completed.
+Section: Activity Completion Field: Require Grade This is a condition that can be used if Completion Tracking is set as "Show activity If enabled, the activity is considered complete when a student receives a grade.
 Pass and fail icons may be displayed if a pass grade for the activity has been set.
 39. Section: Activity Completion Field: Expect Completed On The date is not shown to students and is only displayed in the activity completion report.
 Click the "enable" box if you would like activity in the Workshop to be completed by a set date.
 Enter the appropriate date in the date fields.
 40. Click the Save and Display button at the bottom of the Workshop setup screen.
 You will see the Workshop Planner, with the Setup column highlighted.